 This Boozy Fruit Salad combines cantaloupe, blueberries, strawberries, kiwi and pineapple all soaked in Limoncello and garnished with fresh herbs for a delicious Limoncello fruit salad.

 I’m 98% sure this fruit salad was sent straight from the gods.

 Okay, that’s not entirely true.
-It came from my mom, who is amazing and wonderful and clever enough to add booze to her fruit salad.
+It came from a friend, who is amazing and wonderful and clever enough to add booze to her fruit salad.

 I’m not really sure how to classify or categorize this recipe by region like I normally do, but it is so wonderfully delicious I’d simply never forgive myself if I didn’t share it with you.

 However, since it has Limoncello in it, let’s just call it Italian.
 For the sake of argument.
 Just go with it.